kawaiiDango/sensorbox/Readme.md

 - MT3608 DC-DC step-up converter (To power the 5V PM sensor from the 3.7V battery)
 - IRLZ44N MOSFET (To switch the MT3608 (and so the PM sensor) on and off)
 - PCD8544 LCD display
+- Resistor for the LCD backlight LED pin
-- Resistors for the LCD backlight pin, and I2C pullups
+- Resistors for I2C pullups (Do not add if your sensor modules already have them)

 ## Wiring